-Original 7-inch jaw width can easily expand to 11 inches for larger jobs.
-360-degree swivel base locks down for precise angles.
+Original 7-inch jaw width can easily expand to 11 inches for big jobs.
+The 360-degree swivel base locks down for precise angles.
 Reversible jaws for heavy-duty and delicate clamping.
 Reversible jaws and a lockable swivel base should provide enough flexibility for most clamping needs.

-Solid steel construction stronger than some higher-end vises.
+Solid steel construction is stronger than some higher-end vises.
 Large anvil space.
-180-degree swivel base locks down with pins.
+The 360-degree swivel base locks down with pins.
 Ideal for home projects, such as woodworking or light welding.
 Great for hobbies, small repairs, and product assemblies.

 Small 4-inch jaws and opening width limit versatility.
 Arrives with heavy layer of preservative grease.

 Swivel angle is limited to 120 degrees.
-Some user concerns about heavy preservative grease layer and sharp edges.
+Some users mentioned heavy preservative grease layer and sharp edges.
 Additional mounting hardware required.

-The tool we're talking about here goes by several names: metalworking vise, engineer’s vise, machinist's vise, mechanic's vise or workshop vise.
-They all fall under the umbrella of bench vises, so for the sake of simplicity, we'll use that term through the remainder this review.
+The tool we're talking about here goes by several names: metalworking vise, engineer’s vise, machinist's vise, mechanic's vise, or workshop vise.
+They all fall under the umbrella of bench vises, so for the sake of simplicity, we'll use that term.